trafnar/sppeeedytodo/readme.md

-# Bare Imba
+# Speedy Todo

-A bare bones imba starter template based on the default imba template.
+attempt to build a todo app ui really fast. based on [this tweet](https://twitter.com/trafnar/status/1691213118989590528)

+all the relevant code is in `src/App.imba`